You’ve done 5 MoRPh surveys along a subreach, but there’s no marker appearing on the MoRPh5 map! If this sounds familiar, this guide is for you.

 If your MoRPh5 isn’t appearing, it’s possible that one of these three rules is being broken.
-Here’s a guide to checking and fixing them following the same principles for a MoRPh10 subreach survey.
+Here’s a guide to checking and fixing them following the same principles for a MoRPh10 output.

 Let’s look at an example.
-The left map below shows individual modules for three MoRPh10s but the right only shows two markers.
+The left map below shows individual modules for three MoRPh5s but the right only shows two markers.
 Something is wrong here, so let’s check the three rules:

-The most common cause of missing MoRPH10s is misspellings in the river, reach, and subreach names, and project codes.
-You can check this by selecting Subreach name in the map inspector menu on the left:
+The most common cause of missing a MoRPh5 is misspellings in the river, reach, and subreach names.
+You can check the subreach by selecting Subreach name in the map inspector menu on the left: